ansible-collections/community.aws/docs/community.aws.iam_policy_module.rst

 .. code-block:: yaml

-    # Create a policy with the name of 'Admin' to the group 'administrators'
-    - name: Assign a policy called Admin to the administrators group community.aws.iam_policy:
-        iam_type: group
-        iam_name: administrators
-        policy_name: Admin
-        state: present
-        policy_document: admin_policy.json

     # Advanced example, create two new groups and add a READ-ONLY policy to both
     # groups.
     - name: Create Two Groups, Mario and Luigi